Coronavirus (COVID-19) update:

-To book your appointment please go to the Register a birth page of our website
+For more information, please go to the Register a birth page.

-Notice of marriage/civil partnership appointments: As ceremonies are allowed from 4 July we will be contacting, in ceremony date order, those couples who need to give their notice of intention.
-Please bear with us at this exceptionally busy time.
+Notice of marriage/civil partnership appointments: If you have an appointment booked with us then please still attend as these appointments are able to continue during the lockdown period.
+We are contacting, in ceremony date order, those couples who need to give their notice of intention.

 Certificates: Orders can only be taken for certificates from recently registered births and deaths.
 The priority service is suspended.